Otto IV, Holy Roman Emperor: Conflict with Philip of Swabia

 Otto took control of Aachen, the place of coronation, and was crowned by Archbishop Adolf of Cologne on 12 July 1198.
 This was of great symbolic importance, since the archbishop of Cologne alone could crown the king of the Romans.
 The coronation was done with fake imperial regalia, because the actual materials were in the hands of the Hohenstaufen.

 Otto's election pulled the empire into the conflict between England and France.
-Philip had allied himself with the French king, Philip II, while Otto was supported at first by Richard I, and after his death in 1199 by his brother John.
+Philip had allied himself with the French king, Philip II, while Otto was supported at first by Richard I, and after he died in 1199 by his brother John.

 The papacy meanwhile, under Innocent III, determined to prevent the continued unification of Sicily and the Holy Roman Empire under one monarch seized the opportunity to extend its influence.
-Therefore, Innocent III favoured Otto, whose family had always been opposed to the house of Hohenstaufen.
-Otto himself also seemed willing to grant any demands that Innocent would make.
+Therefore, Innocent III favoured Otto, whose family had always opposed the house of Hohenstaufen.
+Otto also seemed willing to grant any demands that Innocent would make.
 The confusion in the empire allowed Innocent to drive out the imperial feudal lords from Ancona, Spoleto, and Perugia, who had been installed by Emperor Henry VI.

 At the same time, Innocent encouraged the cities in Tuscany to form a league, called the League of San Genesio, against imperial interests in Italy.
 The cities placed themselves under Innocent's protection.
 In 1201, Innocent announced that he recognized Otto as the only legitimate king.
 In return, Otto promised to support the pope's interests in Italy.
-Otto also had the support of Ottokar I of Bohemia, who although at first siding with Philip of Swabia, eventually threw in his lot with Otto.
+Otto also had the support of Ottokar I of Bohemia, who, although at first siding with Philip of Swabia, eventually threw in his lot with Otto.
 Otto's cause was further strengthened by the support of Valdemar II of Denmark.
 Philip achieved a great deal of success in the civil war that followed, allowing him in 1204 to be again crowned king, this time by the archbishop of Cologne.